Services

 counsellingonline.org.au

-• The Counselling Online service allows you to communicate with a professional counsellor about an alcohol or drug related concern using text interaction.
+• The Counselling Online service allows you to communicate with a professional counsellor about an alcohol or drug related concern using text message interaction.
 This service is free for anyone seeking help with their own drug use or the drug use of a family member, relative, or friend.

 The service is available 24 hours a day 7 days a week across Australia.